Wang Dun: First campaign against the Jin imperial government

 In spring 322, Wang Dun started his campaign against Emperor Yuan, claiming that Emperor Yuan was being deluded by Liu and Diao, and that his only intent was to clean up the government.
 He tried to persuade Gan Zhuo, the governor of Liang Province (梁州, then consisting of modern northwestern Hubei and southeastern Shaanxi) and Sima Cheng (司馬承) the governor of Xiang Province to join him, and while both resisted, neither was effective in their campaigns against his rear guards.
 Wang quickly arrived in Jiankang, defeating Emperor Yuan's forces and entering and pillaging Jiankang easily.
-Liu fled to Later Zhao, while Diao, Dai, and Zhou Yi (周顗) were killed.
+Liu fled to Later Zhao, while Diao, Dai, and Zhou Yi were killed.
 Emperor Yuan was forced to submit and grant Wang Dun additional powers in the west.
-Wang Dun, satisfied, allowed Emperor Yuan to remain on the throne (Although he toyed with the idea of removing Sima Shao the Crown Prince, fearful of Crown Prince Shao's decisiveness and diligence, Wang ended up not carrying out the idea), and personally withdrew back to his home base of Wuchang (武昌, in modern Ezhou, Hubei).
+Wang Dun, satisfied, allowed Emperor Yuan to remain on the throne (Note: Although he toyed with the idea of removing Sima Shao the Crown Prince, fearful of Crown Prince Shao's decisiveness and diligence, Wang ended up not carrying out the idea.), and personally withdrew back to his home base of Wuchang (武昌, in modern Ezhou, Hubei).
 His forces then defeated and killed Sima Cheng, while a subordinate of Gan's, acting on Wang's orders, assassinated Gan.